 As you translate, memoQ assists you in the background.
-It unifies the power of several local and online translation resources, including translation memories, LiveDocs corpora, term bases, fragment searching, auto-translation rules, sub-segment matching, etc. Results of all queries are gathered and displayed in the Translation results pane of
+It unifies the power of several local and remote translation resources, including translation memories, LiveDocs corpora, term bases, fragment searching, auto-translation rules, subsegment matching, etc. Results of all queries are gathered and displayed in the Translation results pane of the translation editor.

-When you step on another row, memoQ starts querying the translation resources.
-The different types of resources are detailed in the sections below.
+When you proceed to another segment, memoQ starts working on querying the different types of translation resources.
+The different types of resources are detailed in the resources section below.

-The top part of the Translation results pane shows a list of translation results (hits) coming from all translation resources.
+The upper part of the Translation results pane shows a list of translation results (hits) coming from all translation resources.

-- The middle column shows an identifier number.
+▪the middle column shows the identifier number, and

-If the list contains several results, you can move a highlight up and down in the list using the Ctrl+Up and Ctrl+Down keys.
+If the list contains numerous hits, you can move a highlight up and down in the list using the Ctrl+Up arrow and Ctrl+Down arrow keys.

 The background color of each result indicates the resource it comes from: